yapily/yapily-aws-blog/README.md

 ?
 Do you want to invoke this function on a recurring schedule?
 No ?
 Do you want to enable Lambda layers for this function?
 No ?
 Do you want to configure environment variables for this function?
 Yes ?
-Enter the environment variable name: CLIENT_ID
-?
-Enter the environment variable value: [Enter your yapily client ID] ?
+Enter the environment variable name: APPLICATION_ID ?
+Enter the environment variable value: [Enter your yapily application Key - when applicaiton was created] ?
+Select what you want to do with environment variables: Add new environment variable ?
+Enter the environment variable name: APPLICATION_SECRET ?
+Enter the environment variable value: [Enter your yapily application secret key - when applicaiton was created] ?
+Select what you want to do with environment variables: Add new environment variable ?
+Enter the environment variable name: APPLICATION_USER ?
+Enter the environment variable value: [can be a random string] ?
 Select what you want to do with environment variables: Add new environment variable ?
 Enter the environment variable name: TABLE_NAME
 ?
 Enter the environment variable value: yapilyawsdb